AsgarDev/anime-collection/readme.md

 # Anime Collection
-A Single Page Application about Anime world, built with Symfony and React.
+A SPA about Anime world, built with Symfony and React.

 ## Run Locally